cryptrunner49/goargs/DOCS.md

 ## Argonaut Parser Library

 The `Argonaut Parser` is a simple, lightweight command-line argument parsing library for Go.
-It allows developers to define and parse flags (string, int, and bool) with both short (e.g., `-v`) and long (e.g., `--verbose`) forms, and handle positional arguments, including bare commands like `install` or `push`.
+It allows developers to define and parse flags (string, int, and bool) with optional short (e.g., `-v`) and long (e.g., `--verbose`) forms, and handle positional arguments, including bare commands like `install` or `push`.
 This library is ideal for small to medium-sized CLI applications where you need flexible flag parsing without additional dependencies.

 This document provides a comprehensive guide to using the library, including installation instructions, usage examples, and a full API reference.